 Controlling medical device monitoring and measuring equipment is an essential element of an ISO 13485 QMS.
-Monitoring and measuring equipment verifies that a medical device is safe to put on the market, so any issues with the equipment’s calibration can put patients at risk.
-For this reason, ISO 13485 section 7.6 should be approached with high importance when building an ISO 13485 QMS.
+Monitoring and measuring equipment verifies that a medical device is safe to put on the market, so any issues with the equipment’s accuracy can put patients at risk.

-There are also some requirements that are not properly considered, especially when a company is moving to ISO 13485 for the first time.
-This article will provide a guide for understanding and implementing the Control of Monitoring and Measurement Equipment by breaking down section 7.6 in a way that’s practical and simple to understand.
+This article will provide a guide for understanding and implementing the Control of Monitoring and Measurement Equipment by breaking down ISO 13485 section 7.6 in a way that’s practical and simple to understand.

 Table of Contents

-In layman’s terms, control of monitoring and measurement equipment is referred to as calibration.
-However, ISO 13485 does not give any specifics about what equipment needs to be calibrated, how it is calibrated, and how often it is calibrated.
+A big piece of controlling monitoring and measurement equipment is calibration.
+However, ISO 13485 does not provide specifics about what equipment needs to be calibrated, how it is calibrated, or the frequency of calibration.
 That means it is up to the organization to determine its own needs for calibration.

 That being said, organizations cannot choose to forgo calibration completely.
-If there is measurement equipment that is used to verify the accuracy of a medical device, it almost certainly should be calibrated.
+Measurement equipment that is used to verify the accuracy of a medical device or its components should be calibrated.
 The language in ISO 13485 is that “equipment needed to provide evidence of conformity of product to determined requirements” requires calibration.

 Requirements for a calibration procedure